HongweiQin/checkCodingStyle/README.md

 Check the coding style of a file.

-The scripts under the "scripts" folder are copied from linux kernel source.
+The document of recommended coding style and scripts under the "scripts" folder are copied from linux kernel source.

 # Usage